laurelhweiss/toast/README.md

 # TOAST — The On-sky Area Stacking Tool

-An interactive Jupyter widget for extracting and stacking fiber spectra from HETDEX data using a freehand lasso selector on a sky image.
+An interactive widget for extracting and stacking IFU spectra as a function of 2D location on-sky.
+Utilizes a user-drawn lasso selector on an image of a target object.

-Built on top of the [HETDEX API](https://github.com/HETDEX/hetdex_api) and [ELiXer](https://github.com/HETDEX/elixer), based on the original `querywidget.py` by Erin Mentuch Cooper.
+Built for use with HETDEX data alongside [HETDEX API](https://github.com/HETDEX/hetdex_api) and [ELiXer](https://github.com/HETDEX/elixer)

 **Author:** Laurel H. Weiss